shaik1002/biggitlabbomb/doc/ci/test_cases/index.md

 ## Create a test case

-> - [Changed](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/169256) the minimum user role from Reporter to Planner in GitLab 17.7.

 Prerequisites:

-- You must have at least the Planner role.
+- You must have at least the Reporter role.

 To create a test case in a GitLab project: